richardsonchrisj/tokyo_buses/README.md

 [![Product Name Screen Shot][product-screenshot]](https://chrisrichardson.dev)

-This PacMan factory was made as part of the MIT Professional Certificate in Coding: Full Stack Development with MERN.
-It creates PacMen and bounces them around your screen.
+This is a map of Tokyo's buses made as part of the MIT Professional Certificate in Coding: Full Stack Development with MERN.
+It creates numbered bus markers and updates every 10 seconds.

 <!-- GETTING STARTED -->
 ## Getting Started